BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 This just calls [AutonomousMain](#autonomousmainjava)'s RedBlock function.
 This function is a wrapper for the respective combined function which will do the grabbing of a block and parking near the wall side.

-### AutonomousRedFoundation
+### AutonomousRedFoundationBridge

 This just calls [AutonomousMain](#autonomousmainjava)'s RedFoundation function.
+This function is a wrapper for the respective combined function which will do the foundation and park near the bridge.

+### AutonomousRedFoundationWall

-This function is a wrapper for the respective combined function which will do the foundation.
+This just calls [AutonomousMain](#autonomousmainjava)'s RedFoundation function.
+This function is a wrapper for the respective combined function which will do the foundation and park near the wall.

 ### AutonomousRedPark